joezaq/Portfolio/README.md

 ## Projects
 ### Data Science and Application - Integrating speech-enabled services in Third party applications

-The project made use of the Whisper small model to train and fine-tune a custom ASR model, which was evaluated under different conditions to ensure its reliability and robustness.
+The project made use of the Whisper model to train and fine-tune a custom ASR model, which was evaluated under different conditions to ensure its reliability and robustness.
 All project objectives were achieved with the use of **PyTorch**, **HTML**, **CSS** and **Javascript** to implement the web interface and build a backend that allows the third party(banking web page) access to the built speech recognition system.

 ### Pneumonia-virus Detection and Analysis in Chest X-ray of COVID-19 Images Using Machine Learning Techniques